mistwil777/eval_ds/explanation.md

 2. Data Overview

 2.1.
 Description of the dataset
 The dataset used for this loan risk prediction project is stored in a JSON file named 'loan_approval_dataset.json'.
-It contains information about loan applicants, including various demographic and financial attributes1
+It contains information about loan applicants, including various demographic and financial attributes.
-.

 2.2.
 Explanation of each feature
 The dataset includes the following features:
 Id: Unique identifier for each applicant